coders-school/stl/01-containers/01-sequence-containers/03-list.md

 `std::advance()` is used to increment iterators.
 In our case, we are moving 3 elements forward.
 <!-- .element: class="fragment fade-in" -->

+___

+## Task

+5. Measure the time of accessing the middle element of the lists of size 500K and 5M.
+6. Measure if accessing vector or array via index is faster than accessing it via advancing the begin iterator.